droobertzka/advent-of-code-2020/README.md

             * `-> Probable cause: ‘map’ is applied to too few arguments`
             * **Works**: `incThenConcat = (++) . map (+1)`

+### Day Seven

+* `Data.List.Split.splitOn` is a very handy shorthand for splitting a string on a substring and throwing away the delimiter
+	* e.g.: `splitOn ", " "foo, bar, baz" == ["foo", "bar", "baz"]`
+* we also learned `Data.List.span` and `Data.List.isInfixOf`, which are both very handy
+* we used our first custom `type` it wasn't really necessary, but it cleaned up a type signature and made it easier to reason about
+* we successfully used where in a couple cases where it helped keep the code more readable

 ## TODO

 * Make a calendar so we can cross off each day because that's the most satisfying part!